Check Trust Name Availability: Everything You Need to Know

 A beneficiary has the right to see the accounting of the assets as well as to request a special accounting if they feel that the trustee has not been performing their role and fulfilling their responsibilities.
 If a trustee does not provide a beneficiary with the documentation that they request, then the beneficiary has the right to take legal action against the trustee.
 This can include removing or replacing the trustee.
 Such an action is normally handled in probate court.

 Living trusts can be structured as revocable or irrevocable trusts:

 - Revocable: With these types of trusts, the property held in the trust can be revoked at any time.
 They do not need to be filed with the probate office in the event of a death and are often chosen in order to maintain family privacy.
 While it does not have to go through probate, the property will be subject to estate and income tax, like any owned property.

 - Irrevocable: In this type of trust, the assets placed are removed permanently from the estate of the grantor.
 Capital gains and taxes are paid from the trust, though in the event of the grantor's death, the assets will not be subject to estate taxes.

 If you need help with how to check trust name availability, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.